SocialMediaTooling/IG_Follower_Scraper/README.md

 > **You need to be signed into Instagram** because of restrictions that they have placed on their public-facing API.
 It just won't work if you're logged out in that tab.

 > [!WARNING]
-> **Your account could be suspended for using this code** so make sure to use an account that you do not care about losing. **Set a delay** in this extension's settings to help avoid this.
+> **Your account could be suspended for using this code**. **Set a delay** in this extension's settings to help avoid this.
 Instructions are at the end of this document.

 > [!CAUTION]
 > **I am not sure if this extension can handle accounts with 500k+ followers.** The reason being that Instagram might suspend your account mid-way through.
 If you need a scrape like that, try setting the delay to a high number.
 Again, instructions below!
 It will take some time, but it might work.
 I haven't tried it.